Gawok railway station

 Gawok Station (GW) is a class III railway station located in Luwang, Gatak, Sukoharjo Regency; at an altitude of +118 meters, including in the Operational Area VI Yogyakarta.
-The station is not far from Gawok traditional market.
+The station is not far from Gawok traditional market and Trangsan rattan industrial center.

+Building and layout

 The station building which was previously on the east side of the rail, is now on the west side of the rail.
 There is no longer any former old building which is a legacy of the DKA (Djawatan Kereta Api) because it was demolished for the Kutoarjo–Yogyakarta–Purwosari double tracks project in 2007 and now only leaves the foundation.

 This station has four train lines.
 Initially, the old Line 1 was a straight line.
 Since the operation of the double track Delanggu–Solo segment as of January 2007, the station layout has changed.
 The old line 2 of this station was changed to line 3 as a straight line towards Yogyakarta, while the old line 1 was changed to line 4 as a straight line towards Solo.